 Based on the data, it is clear that investing in actively run equity or fixed income funds is a suboptimal financial decision over the long run.
 You can get lucky in the short-run, but in the long run, sustained outperformance is practically impossible.

-One of the main reasons why portfolio managers of actively run funds are so rich is due to fees.
-One of the main reasons why Jack Bogle, founder of Vanguard was not a mega-billionaire is because of low fees.
-If you want to get rich, then it’s a good idea to work for an active institutional investor as a portfolio manager or analyst.
+One of the main reasons why Jack Bogle, founder of Vanguard was not a billionaire is because of low fees.
+If you want to get rich, then it's a good idea to work for an active institutional investor.
+Be a portfolio manager or analyst.
+You'll get paid big bucks to underperform!

 Investing in a fund that performs better over the long-run and has lower fees is a no-brainer.
 Yet institutional and retail money continue to invest in actively run funds due to the following reasons: 1) hope, 2) marketing, and 3) pedigree.